II. Extension and Developmental Schemes for improvement of yield & quality tobacco:

 Tobacco Board is encouraging the registered tobacco growers to transplant fast growing tree saplings, which not only replenishes the fuel wood requirement of growers at the time of curing but also reduces the dependency on natural wood reserves.
 Tobacco Board has made it mandatory, that the registered growers of tobacco shall plant a minimum of 10 tree saplings per barn before getting registered/ renewing their registration.

-In Andhra Pradesh, the farmers obtained saplings from local forest department nurseries at free of cost on submission of pattadar passbook of grower.
+In Andhra Pradesh, the farmers have procured tree saplings from local forest department / social forestry nurseries at free of cost on submission of pattadar passbooks.

 v.
 POST HARVEST PRODUCT MANAGEMENT – MEASURES FOR PRODUCT INTEGRITY